Best Medical Insurance for Green Card Holders Over 65

 The cost of short term health insurance for Green card holder over 65 years which focuses on the health of the Green card holder depends on the following:

-• The age and health of the Green card Holder (older the Green card holder, higher the cost)
+• The age and health of the Green Card holder (older the Green card holder, higher the cost)

 • The length of coverage that you are buying the insurance.